-The Philodendron subhastatum plant has a reputation for being an unrivaled beauty due to its striking leaf colorations.
+The Philodendron subhastatum plant of the Araceae family has a reputation for being an unrivaled beauty due to its striking leaf colorations.
 As an ornamental plant, the mature Philodendron subhastatum can be known to climb over structural supports such as trees and poles.

 Keep reading as we will be understanding how to properly cultivate the Philodendron subhastatum plant while providing you with some tips and techniques on the best propagation methods.